All Natural First Aid Kit for Chickens

 Since many products used to treat poultry are not readily available locally, and many vets don't treat chickens, it is my recommendation to be prepared and keep these critical items stocked at all times - many of which you will find right in your kitchen, pantry, bathroom cabinet or at a local pharmacy.

-In addition, I recommend several all natural commercial products that are good to keep on hand as well.
 With this basic first aid kit, you should be able to treat most chicken illnesses, injuries or other first aid issues.

 We have never used a commercial medication, antibiotic or other chemical-based product on our hens and have never lost one to disease or illness, and the natural route is always my first choice anyway.